alfredo1995/recyclable-scroll-view/README.md

 <br>

-<big style="font-size: 2em;">Practical Implementation: Developed an infinite and recyclable ScrollView that can be used in mobile and desktop WebGL applications.</big>
+<h1>  Practical Implementation: Developed an infinite and recyclable ScrollView that can be used in mobile and desktop WebGL applications. </h1>

 ScrollView (Managing the content of the ScrollView, organizing the arrangement and spacing of child items within it.)